maxwolf621/AZ/az-104/Test/VNet.md

   - Cost management
   - Organization-specific rules (like naming or locations)

 :x: Configure the network security group (NSG) flow log to automatically block port 80.
 - <font color="red"> NSG flow logs are only used to monitor traffic that is allowed or denied by a network security group.</font>

+NSG flow logs are only used to monitor traffic that is allowed or denied by a network security group.
 ![Alt text](image-105.png)
 - **Network security group (NSG) flow logs are a feature of Azure Network Watcher** that allows you to log the source and destination IP address, port, protocol, and whether traffic was allowed or denied by an NSG.
 - Flow data is sent to Azure Storage accounts from where you can access it as well as export it to any visualization tool, SIEM, or IDS of your choice.